-Application: The EUROLINE test kit is designed for semiquantitative in vitro determination of allergen specific IgE (sIgE) in serum or plasma, contributing to the diagnosis of allergies.
-The test is a multiparameter assay containing optimised combinations of relevant allergens enabling the simultaneous analysis of sIgE against these different allergens.
+Application: The EUROLINE test kit provides semiquantitative in vitro determination of allergen-specific IgE (slgE) in serum or plasma, contributing to the diagnosis of allergies.
+The test is a multiparameter assay containing optimised combinations of relevant allergens, enabling the analysis of slgE against these different allergens in one test.